sustainable

 The US Financial System – Tail Wagging Dog

 The financial system is not the problem.
-The Innovation System is the problem – or did you notice that we do not have an innovation system?
+The Innovation System is the problem – or did you notice that we do not have an “innovation system”?
 Finance and Innovation in the US has engaged in the dangerous dance of tail wagging dog.
 Innovation is as Wall Street does; not the other way around.
 This is wrong, this is very wrong.

 Doers, not shakers

-[Our economic strength is derived from the doers, the makers of things, the innovators who create and expand enterprises, the workers who provide life to companies and, with their earnings, support families and invest in their future...
-This is what drives economic growth.] – Barak Obama
+[Our economic strength is derived from the doers, the makers of things, the innovators who create and expand enterprises, the workers who provide life to companies and, with their earnings, support families and invest in their future… This is what drives economic growth.] – Barack Obama

 These are sobering words.
 It make one wonder how everyone else makes a living; the brokers, the agents, the middlemen, the gatekeepers, the spinners, the flippers, the money managers, and everyone else in the game with their hands “in the flow of money” dragging the system into a tailspin.
 Many of these people publicly criticize the working class, who have finally run out of steam, for gumming up their game.